Developer: Lionhead Studios

 Released on Sep 12, 2014

 Fable Anniversary is a fully-remastered rendition of Fable: The Lost Chapters using the Unreal engine, giving the original 2005 game a fresh new coat of paint.
 After 20 years, long-time Fable fans will once again, get to relive the birth of a legendary hero, in their own image.
-And this hero’s destiny shall be carefully molded through the player’s actions: by committing a series of good or evil deeds.
+And his destiny will be carefully molded through the player’s actions: through committing a series of good or evil deeds.

 Genre: A Single-Player Fantasy RPG

-In the first Fable game, you are the hero of Oakvale, a boy whose dad made him do good deeds around town for a few pieces of gold.
-He has to buy his sister, Theresa, a box of chocolates as a birthday present.
-It is here that you test the waters of your hero’s moral compass: Returning a stuffed teddy bear is a good deed, but destroying private property is an evil deed.
+In the first Fable game, you are the hero of Oakvale–a boy whose father asked him to do good deeds around town, so he can buy his sister a box of chocolates for her birthday.
+Now you get to test the hero’s moral compass: Returning a stuffed teddy bear is a good deed, but destroying private property is an evil one.

 Once upon a time, there lived a young lad in the peaceful town of Oakvale.
 Then, everything changed when the bandits attacked.
 Only the hero, master of all three attributes (Strength, Skill, and Will) could stop them.
-But because he wasn’t quite the hero yet, he could only watch in terror, as the bandits burned everything to the ground.
+But without his powers, he was forced to watch in terror, as the bandits burned everything down.

 In the blink of an eye, the villagers were slain, their houses looted of all possessions, and Oakvale was no more.
 The hero had lost everyone he loved; with his father dead and his sister kidnapped.
 Though by sheer luck, he runs into Maze, the wise leader of the Heroes’ Guild, who saves him from the remaining bandits and trains him in the ways of the hero.

 Alongside his friendly rival, Whisper, the hero graduates from his apprenticeship, earning the guild seal as a symbol of pride and access to quick travel.
 In the heroes’ guild, you can pick up a bunch of quests, ranked from bronze to gold.
-Completing the main quests always drive the story forward, but you need to do the side quests if you want to earn Exp orbs and be rewarded with tons of gold.
+Completing the main quests always pushes the story forward, but the side quests give you plenty of exp orbs and gold as rewards.

-The country of Albion encompasses many regions including Bowerstone, Greatwood, Darkwood, Witchwood, Oakvale, and Hook Coast.
-There are towns where you can visit to restock on supplies.
-Taverns usually have plenty of beer and some shopkeepers sell consumables like apple pies, red meat, and fish which boost your skills by a bit.
-No one wants to eat the tofu so they just sell it to some poor sap.
+The country of Albion encompasses many different regions such as Bowerstone, Greatwood, Darkwood, and Oakvale.
+Most towns give you an opportunity to restock on supplies.
+Taverns usually have plenty of beer and shopkeepers sell consumables like apple pies, red meat, and fish which boost your skills by a bit.
+There’s always a cube of tofu leftover for those on a diet.

-Being a hero is no easy task, given that monsters will start pursuing you no matter where you’re traveling.
-That’s why you should have 10 or more potions on hand before entering a quest area.
-If you plan to cast mage spells, drinking Will potions is a must, restoring your mana after you put up a physical shield.
+Being a hero is no easy task, given that monsters will start pursuing you no matter where you travel.
+That’s why most players tend to have 10 or more potions on hand before entering a quest area.
+If you plan to cast mage spells, drinking a Will potion should restore your mana after you use up a physical shield.

-I will admit the outfits are rather comical in the right context.
-You have the standard leather or chainmail armor, and then you have outfits that are copies of those worn by famous NPCs.
-Some players are ardent collectors, so they will insist on owning guard outfits even if those offer next to no protection in battle.
+I will admit the outfits are fun to collect: You have the standard leather or chainmail armor, and then you have all these funny-looking hats.
+Some players are ardent collectors, so they will insist on owning NPC-based outfits even if those offer next to no protection in battle.

 Some outfits are labeled by their alignment as bright or dark.
 Wearing dark armor makes you more evil by default, perfect for scaring away the innocent children.
-The funny thing is, you could get away with cross-dressing in a Bordello quest (pretending to be a prostitute) and seduce guys who are none the wiser.
+It’s even possible to get away with cross-dressing in the Bordello quest and seduce guys who are none the wiser.

-Most of the humor in Fable is probably found in descriptions of clothing: Lady Grey’s cosplay dress is “stitched to create maximum uplift and reduce breathing to shorten conversation times with those poorer than yourself.”
-The chicken hat won at a chicken-kicking contest tells you that wearers used to worship the chicken god, Eggtor, until they got kicked out of town by an angry mob.
+Most of the humor in Fable is found in descriptions of clothing: Lady Grey’s cosplay dress is designed to “reduce breathing to shorten conversation times with those poorer than yourself.”
+The chicken hat won at a chicken-kicking contest tells you that wearers once worshipped the chicken god, Eggtor, until they got kicked out of town by an angry mob.

-If your running out of gold, then I’d suggest buying low and selling high to merchants as a strategy for generating huge profits.
-You might as well get rid of your old gear once you’ve bought the next tier weapon trading in iron for obsidian.
-Evil heroes might try to lure shopkeepers outside and kill them to steal their wares, that is when the guards aren’t looking.
+If you run out of gold, then I’d suggest buying low and selling high to merchants as a strategy for generating huge profits.
+Simply ditch your old gear after you buy the next tier weapon, trading in iron for obsidian.
+Evil heroes might try to lure villagers outside and kill them to seize up their properties, that is when the guards aren’t looking.